Immunotools/IgDetective/README.md

 ## Examples

 We have provided 3 sample input species - human (Homo Sapiens), cow (Bos Taurus) and mouse(Mus Musculus) IGH assemblies  in the *example/* directory.
-We have run IGDetective on the cow instance using the command `python3 IGDetective.py -i examples/BosTaurus_igh_locus.fasta -m 20` and generated an annotation of the V,D and J genes in the similarly named directory.
+We have run IGDetective on the human instance using the command `python3 IGDetective.py -i examples/human.fasta -g vdj-m 20` and generated an annotation of the V,D and J genes in the similarly named directory.

 ## Generated result

-The predicted V(D,J) genes are listed in a comma seperated file, `V(D,J)_predicted_genes.csv`  in the output directory.
+The predicted V(D,J) genes are listed in a comma seperated file, `genes_V(D,J).tsv`  in the output directory.
 The headers are explained below.
 Note that all indexing is done with respect the the forward strand inputted by the user :

 For V and J genes